Ulmus americana 'Beebe's Weeping': Cultivation

 Meehan's specimens at Germantown were about 35 ft tall in 1889, with trunks 3.5 ft in girth, suggesting an origins- and planting-date (at 1 inch girth growth a year) of the mid-19th century.
 A few specimens are known to survive in the United States, mostly in Illinois where the cultivar originated.

+A curious 'table top' elm growing in the center of Provo, Utah, planted in 1927 and said to be unique, appears to be less vigorous and more lateral-branched than the cultivar.

 Etymology

 Named for Mr. E. Beebe, discoverer of the tree.